lyannel/NYU-ML/CryptoFetchtron/README.txt

-In order to start running this app, follow my steps:
+In order to start running this app, follow these steps:

 1) It's a good idea to create a virtual environment for your setup.
 Open your console or terminal and:
    If you're using Python 3, simply type "python3 -m venv venv" without quotes.